 Cleaning test: Before (left) and after (right) cleaning – mode the slider to compare

 The level of pressure is sufficient for you to feel the washer in action, but you don’t get the full impact and force of a powered pressure washer.
-For big areas or much tougher stains, the jet from the KHB 5 Battery Set isn’t going to cut it.
+For big areas or much tougher stains, the jet from the Karcher KHB 5 Multi Jet isn’t going to cut it.

 There’s no way to add detergent into the system, although you can use spray cleaners on furniture, bikes and patios to give you a helping hand to break down tougher stains.